-After months of deliberation, on Thursday, a Russian judge slammed the WNBA basketball star with a 9-year prison sentence for bringing cannabis oil into the country.
+Earlier this month, a Russian judge slammed the WNBA basketball star with a 9-year prison sentence for bringing cannabis oil into the country.
 During her emotional apology, Griner plead with the court official for leniency, noting how the move was an “honest mistake,” due to packing in a hurry.

 According to reports, Russian court officials said Griner deliberately committed the crime.
 In addition to her hefty prison sentence, the athlete is ordered to pay a fine of “1 million rubles, which is roughly $16,400,” CNN noted.
 Griner was arrested for possessing less than 1 gram of cannabis oil in her luggage at Sheremetyevo International Airport on February 17.

 Standing in her metal courtroom cage, donning a cold solemn face, Griner shook her head with dismay as the dreadful proceeding was read.
 Lawyers for the former Pheonix Mercury star hope that the Biden Administration will strike a deal with the Russian government to conduct a prisoner exchange in order to free the Olympian.
-As previously reported, U.S. officials are currently in talks to trade Griner for Russian convicted arms trafficker Viktor Bout.
+U.S. officials are currently in talks to trade Griner for Russian convicted arms trafficker Viktor Bout.

-Outside of the court house, Elizabeth Rood, Deputy Chief of Mission at the U.S. Embassy in Moscow called the harsh sentencing “a miscarriage of justice,” according to Yahoo Sports.
+Outside of the courthouse, Elizabeth Rood, Deputy Chief of Mission at the U.S. Embassy in Moscow called the harsh sentencing “a miscarriage of justice,” according to Yahoo Sports.

 “Secretary of State Blinken, President Biden’s national security team and the entire American government remain committed to bringing Miss Griner home safely to her family, friends and loved ones,” she added.